 SonoSite had developed a new portable ultrasound machine.
 The CEO tagged along with a sales meeting.
 The sales rep wouldn’t pull the machine out of his bag.
 He was laser-focused on selling the current, larger solution.
 The CEO later realized that the rep’s incentive plan wasn’t aligned with an important future shift for the company.

 Another example of this is the story of an archaeological discovery in the 1940’s:

 … a team led by Ralph von Koenigswald had found another group of early humans which became known as the Solo People, from the site of their discovery on the Solo River at Ngandong.
 Koenigswald’s discoveries might have been more impressive still but for a tactical error that was realized too late.
 He had offered locals 10 cents for every piece of hominid bone they could come up with, then discovered to his horror that they had been enthusiastically smashing large pieces into small ones to maximize their income.

-Unintended consequences happen with rewards.
-What you reward (both consciously and unconsciously) has incredible influence on the work.
+Unintended consequences happen and come with rewards.
+What you reward (both consciously and unconsciously) has an incredible influence on the work.

 “The only way a strategy can get implemented is if we dedicate resources to it.”